A Reference Document · The Language Firm

 Verification and Revision

-This glossary is compiled from The First Watch Drift Audit No. 001 (April 6, 2026), Drift Audit No. 002 (May 6, 2026), Governance at the Speed of Drift (Policy Brief, May 2026), The Forensic Read™ methodology page (languagefirm.org/the-forensic-read), the Clarifier Workshop reference set, the firm's About Us page, and An Unread Deputy & A Signed Contract (Sharp's Reading Record, May 14, 2026).
+This glossary is compiled from The First Watch Drift Audit No. 001 (April 6, 2026), Drift Audit No. 002 (May 6, 2026), Governance at the Speed of Drift (Policy Brief, May 2026), The Forensic Read™ methodology page (languagefirm.org/the-forensic-read), the Clarifier Workshop reference set, the firm's About Us page, An Unread Deputy & A Signed Contract (Sharp's Reading Record, May 14, 2026), and the methodology documentation of The Pre-Service Lookup (May 2026).

 Terms added or revised in future editions of this glossary should be documented with the audit cycle or publication in which the change occurred, in the same dated, document-naming register the firm applies to vendor documentation.

-Glossary v1.4 · Compiled May 2026 · The Language Firm, LLC.
-The Forensic Read™, The First Watch, the Tool Spotlight Card, and the Clarifier Workshop are proprietary instruments of The Language Firm, LLC.
+Glossary v2.4 · Compiled May 2026, revised June 2026 · The Language Firm, LLC.
+The Forensic Read™, The First Watch, the Tool Spotlight Card, the Clarifier Workshop, and the Pre-Service Lookup are proprietary instruments of The Language Firm, LLC.